1ucky40nc3/pwa_ble_client_time_series_data/README.md

 Set the configuration in the [config.js](lib/Config/config.h) header file.
 Use the provided constants as they are used in the code.

+## Troubleshooting

+### The PWA Doesn't Have the Latest Changess

+Try to open your PWA in a private/incognito tab.
+If this does not help you can delete the browser data of the private/incognito tabs and restart the browser.

+### I can't Connect to the BLE Device

+If you are using the [PlatformIO ESP32-S3-DevKitC-1 Bluetooth Low Energy Server] project it should work out of the box.
+Make sure your browser is compatible (see [How to Enable Experimental Web Platform Features in Chrome Browser] to enable BLE support in some Chrome versions).

+Sometimes your have to connect to the BLE device multiple times to get it working.

 ## Sources

 - [deno]